yussif758/SPROCKET-CENTRAL/README.md

   Monetary score = ```=PERCENTRANK.INC($D$2:$D$3494,D2,1)*10```

 - RFM values: The RFM value is the summation of the scores.
+Customers are ranked from 1 to 10 based on their RFM scores.

   RFM value = Recency score + Frequency score + Monetary score